bernie-skipole/indi/docs/source/usage/functions.rst

 An INDI client which receives XML data from the MQTT server and converts to redis key-value storage, and reads data published to redis, and sends to the MQTT server.

 .. autofunction:: indiredis.mqtttoredis

+For further information on the log_lengths parameter see :ref:`log_lengths`.

 Example Python script running at the redis server::